AskExplain/gcproc/README.md

-# gcproc
+# Generalised Canonical Procrustes
-Generalised Canonical Procrustes
+A generative encoding method - ideas stemming from the geomtric Procrustes, the statistical Canonical Correlation Analysis, and the neural network Autoencoder.

 A method that uses a likelihood model to align two datasets via an encoding in a lower dimensional space